-A formal repayment plan was agreed during the year and repayments per this agreement are fully up to-date as of the date of signing these accounts.
-In parallel, an assessment of this customer's ability to pay has been made by reference to its current and projected operating cash flows as well as the level of cash payments received during the year, post year-end from the customer and, on the basis of this, no further provision has been made.
+Of the overdue receivables, £178,000 (2023: £694,000) relates to one particular customer, for which a formal repayment plan was agreed in 2023 and repayments per this agreement are up to-date as of the date of signing these accounts.
+In parallel, an assessment of this customer's ability to pay has been made by reference to its current and projected operating cash flows as well as the level of cash payments received during the year, post year-end from the customer and, on the basis of this, no provision has been made.

 The carrying amounts of the Group's receivables are denominated in US dollar and Euros.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of receivable mentioned above.
 The Group does not hold any collateral as security.